Cranberry Baseball League

 Section A: The President shall be elected by majority vote annually at a fall meeting of the league.
 He/she is the chief executive officer of the league and is responsible for its overall functioning and security.

-Section D: The Associate Commissioner shall perform the league duties as delegated by the commissioner.
-He/she shall be elected annually.
+Section D: The Vice President shall be appointed by the President and will perform league duties as delegated by the President.

 Treasurer

-Section E: The Treasurer shall be appointed by the commissioner and shall be responsible for keeping an account of all league revenue and expenditures.
-He/she shall submit a report of same at each meeting of the league.
+Section E: The Treasurer shall be appointed by the President and shall be responsible for keeping an account of all league revenue and expenditures.

 Umpire-In-Chief